cloudmesh-community/book/chapters/prg/python/python-subprocess.md

   > buffer to accept more data.
 Use `communicate()` to avoid that.*

 * `Popen.communicate(input=None)`: Interact with process: Send data to stdin.
 Read data from stdout and stderr, until end-of-file is reached.
-Wait for process to terminate.
-The optional input argument should be a string to be sent to the child process, or None, if no data should be sent to the child.  communicate() returns a tuple (stdoutdata, stderrdata).
+Wait for the process to terminate.
+The optional input argument should be a string to be sent to the child process, or None if no data should be sent to the child.  communicate() returns a tuple
+  (stdoutdata, stderrdata).

   Note that if you want to send data to the process’s stdin, you need to create the Popen object with stdin=PIPE.
 Similarly, to get anything other than None in the result tuple, you need to give stdout=PIPE and/or stderr=PIPE too.
 The data read is buffered in memory, so do not use this method if the data size is large or